per1234/esparto/README.md

 If you want to be able to use OTA, then make sure you comment out ``#define ESPARTO_LOG_EVENTS`` in config.h or the binary will probably be too big

 ***

+## Recommended Build settings (mostly) to save RAM

+For boards in the Arduino IDE, the following settings are recommended to save RAM, especially if you will be wanting to OTA your binaries:

+* Debug Level: "NoAssert-NDEBUG"
+* lwIP Variant: "v2 Lower Memory (no features)"
+* Exceptions: "Disabled"
+* SSL Support: "Basic SSL Cipjers (lower ROM use)

+If you feel brave enough, edit your boards.txt and add:

+`< whatever your board>.build.float=`

+To save about another 10k

+If using the generic boards, always select the nonos=SDK 2.2.1 (legacy) until the later version are more stable.

 ## Detailed monitoring of "gear" tab / heap usage